24GUNV/lighting-alarm/README.md

 ## General Information
-- The program periodically scrapes data off [WeatherBug](https://www.weatherbug.com/) using a combination of Selenium and Beautiful Soup in order to see how close lightning is a to our school.
-Based on the data, a signal could be sent out from the microcontroller to turn on and off the lightning alarm lights
+- The program periodically scrapes data off [WeatherBug](https://www.weatherbug.com/) using Selenium and Beautiful Soup in order to see how close lightning is to our school.
+If the nearest lightning strike is within a certain proximity, a signal is sent out from the microcontroller to turn on/off the lightning alarm lights.
-- The program intends to automate activating the lightning alarm lights at the school.
-Instead of having a teacher manually monitor the distance to the lightning and having to go turn the lights on, the program intends to do it automatically
+- The program automates the lightning alarm lights at the school.
+Instead of having a teacher operating the lights, the program automates the process.

-## Technologies Used
+## Dependencies
 - WiringPi - version 2.60.1
 - Selenium - version 4.9.1
 - beautifulsoup4 - version 4.11.1